With Instructors/Trip Directors: Peg Sheridan and Betty Gatewood

 Transportation to Maine is not included (see below for a complete list of included trip amenities).
-Participants should arrive at Acadia Inn by 3 pm on Sunday, September 8, 2019 and can depart anytime after closing activities on Sunday, September 15.
+Participants should arrive at Acadia Inn by 3 pm on Thursday, September 5 and can depart anytime on Wednesday, September 11, 2019.

 Transportation options from the Bangor Airport include shuttle service, taxi, or rental car and are not included in the cost of the trip.